Virgins, Venuses, Miniskirts, Sorcerers, Pretty Poison, Peeping Toms & WomanEaters

 A little bit about Anti-Film School’s blogging philosophy from their About page!

-When you think of existentialism, well, when I the MonsterGirl nerd of all time, think of EXISTENTIALISM, Camus, Sartre & Kierkegaard immediately come to mind.
+When you think of existentialism, well, when I am the MonsterGirl nerd of all time, I think of EXISTENTIALISM, Camus, Sartre & Kierkegaard, which immediately come to mind.
 When Steve asked me to think of 5 movie monsters that endeared themselves to me, I started to think of what it was, that essence of the thing, that impressed upon me so much about each monster’s character.
 It’s that they are Monsters in Search of an Existential Crisis.

 EXISTENTIALISM

 This philosophy emphasizes radical skepticism and the uniqueness and isolation of the individual experience, an individual who is inhabiting an indifferent universe.
 Existentialism regards human existence as unexplainable and completely free.
 In this universe, there is no guiding Dogma that can help us.
-We’re all faced with equally unfortunate choices which ultimately lead to doom and despair.
-All human endeavors are meaningless and virtually insignificant, so when faced with the fact that existence, humans feel despair.
+We’re all faced with equally unfortunate choices, leading to doom and despair.
+All human endeavors are meaningless and virtually insignificant, so when faced with the fact of existence, humans feel despair.
 Existential angst is when we are aware of the awful pointlessness of our existence.
 So life is an unknowable concept with strange forces that spring from this mysterious existence, with nothing that has any meaning, and fighting it is futile.
 Cheerful stuff…

 Without further ado, here are our 5 monsters stuck in an existential landscape of despair, angst & searching for an identity in a cruel cruel universe.